 Homework.
 The content in this course is pretty challenging and very extensive, so in order to encourage you to keep up with the material in manageable pieces, I will assign regular HW sets (via Blackboard) that illustrate the concepts/calculations I feel are important, to be turned in.
-They will consist of a textbook problem or two almost every time we have a lecture.
+They will consist of a textbook problem or two almost every time we have a lecture, and are due at the beginning of the next class.
+Turning HW in late means the loss of 1 point, but no late submissions will be accepted after the next lecture.

-Each homework set will be worth a maximum of 3 points.
+Each homework problem will be worth a maximum of 3 points.
 You will earn 3 points for doing it correctly, with all the steps shown and documented in proper English, and presented professionally; 2 points for a deficiency in any of the above categories; 1 point for serious deficiencies; and 0 for not turning anything in.
-Rebecca Harvey will be the grader of the HW sets; any question regarding the HW grading should be worked out with her.
+[When more appropriate, we may use a 0-2 point scale.]
+Joe Wright will be the grader of the HW sets; any question regarding the HW grading should be worked out with him (joseph.wright@uvm.edu).
+His office is in Cook A-123.
 The total points accumulated for your homework will be normalized to 100 points, the equivalent of one exam.

-We will only grade homework done on 8.5 x 11.0 inch writing paper that is not torn out of a spiral-bound notebook.
+We will only grade homework done on $8.5 \ge 11.0$ inch writing paper that is not torn out of a spiral-bound notebook.
 You can buy a writing pad at the bookstore for a couple of dollars.

 Final Exam.
-Our two-hour final exam is scheduled for Friday, May 5, at 8:00 a.m. in our regular classroom, Angell B-112.
+Our two-hour final exam is scheduled for Friday, May 6, at 8:00 a.m. in our regular classroom, Lafayette L-403.
 It is cumulative (comprehensive) in nature, and multiple-choice in format, and will be worth 200 points.
 Please plan your travel with this date constraint in mind.

 Grade.
 Your grade for the course will be based on the total number of points you accumulate out of 600, relative to the class average.
 Thus, there is no meaningful letter grade that can be assigned to any individual exam.
 I can only indicate approximate ranges based on a "curve".
 Although I cannot at this time predict the difficulty of the exams and the overall strength of the class, but I can say that the average score for the course has always been around 65-70%.
 In a large statistical sample, for this course the average performance earns a B. But please note that the average could also be a little lower, or much higher, depending on the overall performance of the class.
 This grading scheme is based on the assumption that attendance is perfect, that students come prepared, and are engaged.
+I reserve the right to make minor adjustments to our grading policy.